facet-tech/facet-extension/readme_assets/DOCUMENTATION.md

 ## Holding off and rolling out facets

-By clicking on the display/hide icon next to each facet, you are able to rollout facets in production.
+By clicking on the display/hide icon next to each facet, you can rollout facets in production.
 Once your configuration is ready, save your changes and your configuration will be applied into your application.

-## One-line of code integration
+## One-line code integration

 Last but not least, copy the snippet of code generated from the facet-extension.
 (//todo image)